oss-review-toolkit/ort/docs/sw360-integration.md

 ### Prerequisites

 In order to be able to store ORT _scanner_ results SW360, first set the connection parameters to your SW360 instance.
-You can do this by defining a `sw360Configuration` scanner storage in the `storages` section of your `ort.conf` file (e.g. in `${HOME}/.ort/conf`) or pass it to the ORT command with the `--config` option as shown below.
+You can do this by defining a `sw360Configuration` scanner storage in the `storages` section of your `config.yml` file (e.g. in `${HOME}/.ort/conf`) or pass it to the ORT command with the `--config` option as shown below.

 ```